angiethelibrarian/Book-Search-18/README.md

 ## Usage

-This applciation is deployed using Render and MongoDB Atlas.
+This application is deployed using Render and MongoDB Atlas.
 Access it [Render](#render)

 ## Render